narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 After running the updates, reboot your system and check if the webcam feed works.

-**8. To disable or modify the use of focus_auto in your ROS usb_cam launch file or camera configuration, follow these steps:**
+8. To disable or modify the use of focus_auto in your ROS usb_cam launch file or camera configuration, follow these steps:

 In the launch file (e.g., usb_cam_stream_publisher.launch), you need to adjust the parameters that control the camera settings.